Introduction to Data Collection Methods - Types, Uses, and Steps

 Social media offers a great amount of data and insights about your brand, product, and services.
 Social media is a great platform where you can directly communicate with your customers.

 You can analyze the number of followers you have and how well your posts perform.
-Social media applications have also come up with their analytics tool that will help you gather data for your study.
+Social media applications have also come up with analytics tools that will help you gather data for your study.

 Subscription and registration data